Thai Poosam Kavady

 How to observe/practice

 Thaipusam is a day of prayers and penance.
-Dedicated to Lord Subramaniam, also known as Lord Murugan the deity of youth, power and virtue.
-This festival is a time for repentance for devotees with celebrations carried out mainly at the Temple.
+It is dedicated to Lord Subramaniam, and is also known as Lord Murugan the deity of youth, power and virtue.
+This festival is a time for repentance for devotees, with celebrations carried out mainly at the Temple.
 Devotees carry water and milk to Temples to bathe the murti of Lord Murugan.
-Generally ten days before Thai Poosam Kavady, a flag is hoisted at Temples.
+Generally, ten days before Thai Poosam Kavady, a flag is hoisted at Temples.
 This flag hoisting is a way of giving notice of the coming event.

 Updated: 10 January 2023